tilucast/tilucast/README.md

 ## About Me

 Hey there!
 I'm Lucas.
-I am a student trying to learn some cool stuff, like Rust.
-Self taught for the most part, and i like Javascript.
+I like Rust, Go, and Javascript.
+Self taught for the most part.
 Also, i'm looking for jobs/internships.

 If you feel like it, you can check my latest projects:

 https://rickandmortywebsite.netlify.app/

 https://marvel-api-next-js.vercel.app/

 https://shitty-github-clone.vercel.app/

  ### Stack

- As i said above, i like Javascript.
-Pretty much anything related to it draws my attention.
-I have a plenty of projects with enumerous Js libs and frameworks, like Vue, React, Angular, React Native, NodeJS, etc. I am not really into this or that framework.
-My approach towards learning how to code is pretty much learning the general stuff, and then, when needed, apply what i know on any tecnology required for a specific project.
+I'm primarily a javascript dev.
+I don't feel passionate about any specific framework or tecnology on the frontend spectrum of web development.
+Give me a decent documentation and i'll be able to learn whatever you throw at me.
+That being said, i do have more experience with React than Angular or Vue.

- Besides Javascript, i am learning Rust now, and i'll give Go a try pretty soon.
+Backend is too big for me to say that i actually know what i'm doing.
+However, i can actually make shitty apis with node.

 <p  align="center">